terraform-aws-modules/terraform-aws-iam/docs/UPGRADE-6.0.md

 ### Modified

+- Variable definitions now contain detailed `object` types in place of the previously used any type

 - `iam-group`
     - Policy management has been updated to support extending the policy created by the sub-module, as well as adding additional policies that will be attached to the group
-    - The role assumption permissions has been removed from the policy; users can extend the policy to add this if needed via `permission_statements`
+    - The role assumption permissions has been removed from the policy; users can extend the policy to add this if needed via `permissions`
     - Default create conditional is now `true` instead of `false`
 - `iam-role`
-    - The use of individual variables to control/manipulate the assume role trust policy have been replaced by a generic `assume_role_policy_statements` variable.
+    - The use of individual variables to control/manipulate the assume role trust policy have been replaced by a generic `trust_policy_permissions` variable.
 This allows for any number of custom statements to be added to the role's trust policy.
     - `custom_role_policy_arns` has been renamed to `policies` and now accepts a map of `name`: `policy-arn` pairs; this allows for both existing policies and policies that will get created at the same time as the role.
 This also replaces the admin, readonly, and poweruser policy ARN variables and their associated `attach_*_policy` variables.
     - Default create conditional is now `true` instead of `false`
     - `force_detach_policies` has been removed; this is now always `true`
+    - Support for inline policies has been added
+- `iam-role-for-service-accounts`
+    - Support for inline policies has been added

 ### Variable and output changes